tahershaker/SUSE-Rancher-Prime-Guide/4-Upgrade/SUSE-Rancher-Prime-Manager/1-Upgrade-SUSE-Rancher-Prime-Manager-Online/README.md

 - v2.10.0 is a stable release - [check it here](https://github.com/rancher/rancher/releases/tag/v2.10.0)

 If you’re already on a pre-release, no problem — just upgrade first to its stable counterpart (for example, v2.10.0-rc4 → v2.10.0), and from there, you can safely continue with your upgrade journey.

+> How Do I Ensure Compatibility Between My Rancher and Kubernetes Versions?

+Now let’s talk about **compatibility** — a step that’s easy to overlook, but can have a big impact on your upgrade path.
+Not every version of `SUSE Rancher Prime` is compatible with every Kubernetes release, so it’s important to make sure the versions you’re working with actually support each other.
+For example, if you’re running `RKE2` v1.29.x, you’ll want to verify that it aligns with the version of `SUSE Rancher Prime Manager` you plan to upgrade to — say, v2.10.2.
+Doing this check early helps you avoid running into version conflicts mid-upgrade.

+And here’s why this matters so much: **compatibility can reshape your upgrade sequence**.
+While the usual approach is to upgrade `SUSE Rancher Prime Manager` first, there are scenarios where that needs to be reversed.

+Imagine you’re running `RKE2` v1.27 with `SUSE Rancher Prime` v2.9.7, and you’re aiming for v2.10.2.
+If v2.10.2 doesn’t support `RKE2` v1.27, you can’t upgrade `SUSE Rancher Prime` right away.
+Instead, you’ll need to upgrade `RKE2` first — but to a version that’s supported by both v2.9.7 and v2.10.2, such as v1.29.
+Only then can you safely move forward with the `SUSE Rancher Prime Manager` upgrade.

+So yes, checking compatibility might seem like a small step — but it can completely reshape your plan.
+The key is to build your upgrade path around what’s supported, not just what’s typical.

+For the full picture, make sure to consult the official [SUSE Support Matrix](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/rancher-v2-10-2/) — it’s the definitive source for what works with what.

+> Is My Backup Ready?

+Another essential part of your upgrade preparation — and one that’s often underestimated — is **having a reliable backup** in place.
+And no, this isn’t just a best practice checkbox.
+It’s your safety net.

+Upgrades don’t usually go wrong… but when they do, having a backup can mean the difference between a smooth rollback and a full-blown recovery headache.
+Whether it’s a failed deployment, a configuration error, or an unexpected compatibility issue — a backup gives you the ability to pause, restore, and get back on track without losing your environment or data.

+The good news? `SUSE Rancher Prime` makes this easy with its **Backup Operator** — a tool purpose-built to help you protect your `SUSE Rancher Prime Manager` environment.
+It automates the backup and restore process and is especially handy in upgrade and disaster recovery scenarios.

+Now, this guide doesn’t go deep into how to install or configure the Backup Operator — but no worries.
+You can find everything you need in the [SUSE Official Documentation – Backup, Restore, and Disaster Recovery](https://documentation.suse.com/cloudnative/rancher-manager/latest/en/rancher-admin/back-up-restore-and-disaster-recovery/back-up-restore-and-disaster-recovery.html) or follow along with another guide in this series: [Installing SUSE Rancher Prime Backup Operator](/2-Configure/Rancher/SUSE-Rancher-Prime-Backup/).

+Before going any further with your upgrade, take a moment to ask yourself:
+**Is my backup ready** — and have I tested it?
+If the answer isn’t a confident yes, this is the perfect time to pause and set that up.

+> What’s My Plan If I Need to Roll Back?

+So here’s a final — but just as critical — question to ask before upgrading: **Do you have a rollback strategy in place?**

+Hopefully, you’ll never need it.
+A well-prepared upgrade rarely goes sideways.
+But in the off chance that something unexpected happens — whether it’s a failed deployment, an unreachable service, or just something that doesn’t feel right — having a tested rollback plan can be a real lifesaver.

+This isn’t about being pessimistic; it’s about being smart.
+A solid rollback strategy gives you the confidence to move forward, knowing that if anything goes wrong, you have a clear path back to a working state.

 ---